Zibanejad scores 2, Rangers beat Lightning 3-1 in opener

+NEW YORK (AP)Mika Zibanejad helped the New York Rangers get the new season off to a winning start.

-NEW YORK (AP)Mika Zibanejad scored twice, including a tiebreaking power-play goal in the third period, and the New York Rangers beat the Tampa Bay Lightning 3-1 in the season opener on Tuesday night.
+Zibanejad scored twice, including a tiebreaking power-play goal in the third period, and the Rangers beat the Tampa Bay Lightning 3-1 Tuesday night.

 Steven Stamkos had a power-play goal for the Lightning and Andrei Vasilevskiy had 36 saves.